korningf/git-pass/README.md

 Extensions will depend on the Workflow (see Workflow above), and our common IAC toolkit.

 For now, the only extension we require (which is bundled-in) is pass-file (file secrets).

+.

+Additional user extensions can be specified using PASSWORD_STORE_ENABLE_EXTENSIONS.

+Custom command extensions can be added as .password-store/.extensions/COMMAND.bash

+for a given COMMAND argument.
+If the flag is set, and the bash command is executable,

+then it is sourced into the environment, passing arguments and environment variables.

+Extensions in a system directory installed by the administrator are always enabled.